-Sri Lanka Accounting Standard - LKAS 11 Construction Contracts
+Sri Lanka Accounting Standard-LKAS 11 Construction Contracts

 Sri Lanka Accounting Standard LKAS 11 Construction Contracts is set out in paragraphs 1-46.
 All the paragraphs have equal authority.
-LKAS 11 should be read in the context of its objective, the Preface to Sri Lanka Accounting Standards and the Conceptual Framework for Financial Reporting.
+LKAS 11 should be read in the context of its objective, the Preface to Sri Lanka Accounting Standards and the Framework for the Preparation and Presentation of Financial Statements.
 LKAS 8 Accounting Policies, Changes in Accounting Estimates and Errors provides a basis for selecting and applying accounting policies in the absence of explicit guidance.